msank00/msank00.github.io/_posts/2020-01-26-blog_203_DL_NLP_Part_2.md

 ![image](/assets/images/image_28_lda_5.png)

 - Originally presented in a graphical model and using Variational Inference
-- Builds on latent semantic analysis
+- Builds on `latent semantic analysis`
-- It is a mixed-­‐membership model.
+- It is a mixed-­membership model.
 - It relates to PCA and matrix factorization

 The `generative story` begins with begins with only Dirichlet Prior over the topics.